wavespectra/wavespectra/docs/api.rst

 SpecArray
 ---------

-All methods in :py:class:`SpecArray` accessor are also available from  :py:class:`SpecDataset`.
+All methods in the :py:class:`SpecArray` accessor are also available from :py:class:`SpecDataset`.

 **Integrated spectral parameters**